-Skirting the obvious use of airbrush, Ruscha attempts to shatter forms and skew perspectives flirting with a style sometimes devoid of the artist's hand, infusing warmth in color and tone.
-Ruscha has likened his process to playing the ancient Theremin synthesizer, an instrument controlled without physical contact by the musician.
+Skirting the usual results of airbrush art, Ruscha attempts to shatter forms and skew perspectives flirting with a style sometimes devoid of the artist's hand, infusing warmth in color and tone.
+Ruscha has likened his process to playing the Theremin synthesizer, an instrument controlled without physical contact by the musician.

 Eddie Ruscha graduated from California Institute of Art in 1991.
 His work has been in numerous exhibitions including The London Institute, Fonds Regional d’Art Contemporain, among many others.